 Execute the following command:

-This will present the above form, you may provide your own domain or to claim a subdomain provided from us, you may register any-subdomain.ssh.surf OR *.ssh.surf
+This will present the form displayed above.
+You have the option to provide your own domain or claim a subdomain provided by us, such as any-subdomain.ssh.surf OR *.ssh.surf.

-Lastly, tell the proxy what port within your container is listening for your service.
+Additionally, specify the port within your container that is listening for your service.

-Want to make a quick IP update or Port change to a VHOST?
+Need to make a quick IP update or change the port for a VHOST?